Some of the best games I’ve played have been Kickstarter games.

 Here’s a game that, like Cards Against Humanity, is going to appeal to terrible people.
 It’s a party game where the sole purpose is to somehow subvert someone else’s announcement or accomplishment in a terrible way.
 You have a lifetime supply of kittens?
 That’s great, but you’re the one giving birth to a litter of them every week.

-A $25 contribution will get you a full version of the game.
+A $25 contribution will get you the full version Stipulations.

 So what are the best Kickstarter games you’ve backed?
 Which ones are you eyeing right now?
 Tell us about them!